Louis Ortiz: Career highlights

 Ortiz contracted with a talent agency, William Gold Entertainment, that has increased his status.
 He was also on an episode of This American Life.
 He had a New York Times feature and a segment on The Jeff Probst Show on the CBS television channel.
 He also appeared in the Japanese feature film Saraba Itoshi no Daitouryou (Good Bye Dear President).
 He has done commercials for Netherland-based Rabobank, South Korean satellite television provider, Skylife, and appeared in a Times Square billboard campaign for the car manufacturer, Hyundai.
-He has been a guest star in myISH's The Hillywood Show, The Onion, MTV's Matt's Apartment, Four Shaw Entertainment's Tomorrow: The Film, and Australian web series, The Nobel Funk Off.
+Ortiz has been a guest star in myISH's The Hillywood Show, The Onion, MTV's Matt's Apartment, Four Shaw Entertainment's Tomorrow: The Film, and Australian web series, The Nobel Funk Off.

 Ortiz's career as an Obama impersonator was the subject of the 2014 documentary film Bronx Obama by Ryan Murdock.
-The film was developed under the name The Audacity of Louis Ortiz, but was re-titled before its release.
+The film was developed under the name The Audacity of Louis Ortiz; however, the film was re-titled before its release.